GHz detection rates and dynamic photon-number resolution with superconducting nanowire arrays: Results and Discussion

 \subsection{Single-pixel characterization}

-We verify the performances of each individual pixel in terms of efficiency, recovery time, count rate, and jitter (a more detailed description of the experimental set-ups used for these measurements can be found in the Supporting information ).
-The pixel detection efficiencies are acquired by illuminating the array with a continuous-wave (CW) laser at \SI{1550}{\nm} and sweeping the bias current ($I_{b}$) of each pixel, while all other pixels are not biased (see Fig. \ref{fig:1pix}(a)).
+We verify the performances of each individual pixel in terms of efficiency, recovery time, count rate, and jitter (a detailed description of the read-out scheme and experimental set-ups used for these measurements can be found in the Supporting Information).
+We acquire the single pixel efficiencies by illuminating the array with a continuous-wave (CW) laser at \SI{1550}{\nm} and sweeping the bias current ($I_{b}$) of each pixel, while all other pixels are not biased.
 The currents are normalized with respect to the switching current ($I_{sw}$) of each pixel, which we define as the current at which the dark count rate (DCR) exceeds \SI{10}{\cps}.
-As it can be seen in Fig. \ref{fig:1pix}(a), all 14 pixels exhibit a plateau, \textit{i.e.} region of saturated internal efficiency, making it possible to tune $I_{b}$ without affecting the performances of the detector.
+In the case of multipixel arrays, where the number of input photons on each pixel cannot be controlled, the single pixel detection efficiencies are a representation of the spatial distribution of the input light on the array.
+As can be seen in Fig. \ref{fig:1pix}(a), all 14 pixels exhibit a plateau, \textit{i.e.} region of saturated internal efficiency, making it possible to tune $I_{b}$ without affecting the performances of the detector.
 By summing up the maximum single-pixel efficiencies, we estimate a total efficiency for the entire array of $\sim 89\%$.
-This estimation was verified experimentally, as presented in Sec. \ref{subsect:array}.
-Due to our semi-interleaved design, a slight misalignment between the fiber and the center of the array resulted in an uneven illumination of the detector, causing one set of 7 pixels to present a higher efficiency than the other set.
+This estimation was verified experimentally, as presented later in Fig. \ref{fig:CR}.
+Due to our semi-interleaved design, a minor misalignment between the fiber and the center of the array resulted in a slightly uneven illumination of the detector, causing one set of 7 pixels to present a higher efficiency than the other set (see Fig. \ref{fig:1pix}(a)).